dougsmock/ruby-hardway/README.md

 ex7.rb: Another string lesson, but this one was tricky.
 I promise I followed the author's adminition to type and not copy-paste these things.

+ex8.rb: Introduction to format strings, a "formatter" function if you will.
+Author promises he will expound on the concept later in the book.